Free S&H For Orders Over $30

 The Bottom Line

-While findings are promising, more long-term human studies are needed to fully understand curcumin’s potential role in memory support.
+While findings are promising, more long-term human studies are needed to better understand curcumin’s potential role in memory support.
 Under professional guidance, turmeric may be considered as part of a comprehensive approach to brain wellness.

 Explore more in the Turmeric Brain Health Cluster: